 If you’re looking to enhance your guitar soloing and knowledge of music theory, I recommend you look into the book Lead Guitar Wizardry Vol 2.

 In this lesson, we have looked at the melodic minor scale and learned how it is different from the natural minor scale.
 All scales are just a matter of intervals.
-And the difference between them is the interval pattern.
+The difference between them is the interval pattern.
 I suggest you commit this to memory as it will help you to understand them better.

-Sincerely, Dwayne Jenkins
+Best of luck, Sincerely, Dwayne Jenkins